-Regardless of the circumstances, any sex allegation involving a child can bring your life to a screeching halt.
+Any sex allegation involving a child can bring your life to a screeching halt.
 The accusation – which may be nothing more than a statement – could lead to the loss of freedom, parental rights, housing, and employment.

 A conviction for this type of offense can result in a prison sentence that is decades long and a lifetime of registration as a sex offender.
 That’s why it’s extremely important to understand state and federal age of consent laws.
+If you have been accused of a child sex crime, its imperative that you talk to an experienced attorney who is skilled in handling these types of cases as soon as possible.

 Interestingly, if you were to search the Penal Code for “legal age of consent” in Texas, you would not find it.
 Instead, you must look at the laws that prohibit sexual activity with a minor.
 For example, Penal Code Section 22.011, which defines sexual assault of a child, defines a child as anyone under the age of 17.
 Similarly, Penal Code 21.11 prohibits sexual conduct with a child younger than the age of 17.